sojubear/sojubear.github.io/_posts/2025-10-03-how-to-tame-your-cursor-ai.md

 # TLDR

 The GitHub Spec Kit has really changed the way I prototype my projects.
-No more prompting Gemini to give me a half-baked Product Requirements Document (PRD) that my AI Agent and even myself won't follow.
+No more prompting Gemini to give me a half-baked Product Requirements Document (PRD) that my AI agent and even myself won't follow.
 No more constantly reminding AI about context that we spoke about just two prompts ago.

 It has brought me a certain level of engineering rigor when it comes to AI assisted development.
 By forcing me to slow down and think about my specifications upfront, it changes my AI partner into a creative yet wildly unpredictable partner into a very effective tool.
 I have so far tested this on a new project and an existing one, and I am certain that now, I have better control, the code quality has improved, and I'm spending more time building instead of debugging hallucinations.